Skip to content

 • protect yourself with goggles, etc.

-• know how to stop the machine with physical machine button as well as the software button
+• know how to stop the machine with both the physical machine button and the software button

-• don’t leave your eyes off the machine while it is working
+• keep your eyes on the machine while it is working

 FabLab Hamamatsu Fablab Hamamatsu